 What is IBS?

-Irritable Bowel Syndrome, also known as IBS, is a chronic functional gastrointestinal disorder that has made an influence on 10-20% of people worldwide.
-This disorder presents itself with abdominal pain that comes from bowel movement, followed by irregular stool form and/or frequency.
-This disease often gets confused with IBD because it is subjected to many of the same, or similar, symptoms.
-IBD stands for inflammatory bowel disease which causes inflammation to the gastrointestinal tract.
+Irritable Bowel Syndrome, also known as IBS, is a chronic functional gastrointestinal disorder that affects 10-20% of people worldwide.
+This disorder presents itself with abdominal pain related to bowel movements, followed by irregular stool form and/or frequency.
+This disease is often confused with IBD because it shares many of the same or similar symptoms.
+IBD stands for inflammatory bowel disease, which causes inflammation in the gastrointestinal tract.
 There are two types of IBD: Crohn’s Disease and Ulcerative Colitis.
-Crohn’s Disease can cause inflammation in any part of the GI tract ranging from the mouth all the way to the anus, while Ulcerative Colitis only affects the colon and/or rectum.
+Crohn’s Disease can cause inflammation in any part of the GI tract, ranging from the mouth to the anus, while Ulcerative Colitis only affects the colon and/or rectum.

 Symptoms

-Irritable Bowel Syndrome is diagnosed by the process of elimination of other diseases that contain many of the same key symptoms such as unexplained abdominal discomfort, changes in bowel defecation, as well as gas, bloating, diarrhea, and constipation.
-Another symptom that is common for IBS patients is psychological stress.
-This can be due to the high healthcare costs and the extensive testing that takes place for many IBS patients.
-The high healthcare cost goes hand in hand with the extensive testing because physicians want to make sure that it is IBS and not some other underlying illness or disease.
+Irritable Bowel Syndrome is diagnosed by the process of eliminating other diseases that share many of the same key symptoms, such as unexplained abdominal discomfort, changes in bowel movements, gas, bloating, diarrhea, and constipation.
+Another common symptom for IBS patients is psychological stress.
+This can be due to the high healthcare costs and extensive testing that many IBS patients undergo.
+Physicians want to ensure that it is IBS and not some other underlying illness or disease.
 It is also common for people diagnosed with IBS to have increased levels of stress, anxiety, and depression due to not knowing how to manage their IBS.

 What are the types of IBS?